DualModeMS: A Dual Mode for Multivariate-based Signature

 Here are new measurements of performance of the additional implementation submitted to NIST.
 In the tables, this implementation is written in red.
 We compare it to our new implementation.
 The measurements are the average on 1 keypair generation, 256 signatures and 10240 verifications.

-Here are the theoretical and pratical sizes for keys and signatures of DualModeMS.
-A seed of size the level of security is counted two times: one time in the public key and one time in the secret key.
+Here are the theoretical and practical sizes for keys and signatures of DualModeMS.
+A seed of size the level of security is counted two times: one time in the public-key and one time in the secret-key.
 This seed has been removed in our new implementation.
-We correct the theoretical size of the public key which is 2080 bytes (and not 2112 bytes) for the category of security 5.
-As for the performance measurements, we compare the pratical size used by the NIST submission (written in red) to this of our new implementation.
+We correct the theoretical size of the public-key which is 2080 bytes (and not 2112 bytes) for the category of security 5.
+As for the performance measurements, we compare the practical size used by the NIST submission (written in red) to this of our new implementation.
 For the moment, we do not improve the sizes.

 Other sets of parameters

 The transformation proposed by SBP allows to choose the trade-off between the size of the public-key and that of the signature.
 Here, we propose to compare different sets of parameters for a 128 bits level of security.
 By default, the security parameters of the dual mode are τ=218,ϑ=18 and k=21.
 The performance is measured with our new implementation.